AnyChart/docs.anychart.com/Working_with_Data/Settings_from_Data.md

         .hoverHatchFill('diagonalbrick', '#0000A0')
 ```

-If you want to configure data labels and tooltips for all series - you should use {api:anychart.charts.Cartesian#labels}labels(){api} and {api:anychart.charts.Cartesian#tooltip}tooltip(){api} methods.
+If you want to configure tooltips for all series - you should use  {api:anychart.charts.Cartesian#tooltip}tooltip(){api} methods, {api:anychart.core.cartesian.series.Base#labels}labels(){api} method configures series labels.
 Adding attributes with values to these methods, you can change visual appearance, position and format of the same-named elements.

 ```
 tooltips = series.tooltip();